MahamudHub/Engineering-61-Final-Web-Project/README.md

 Assertions.assertTrue(true, loginPage.isTokenErrorMessageCorrect);
 }
 ```
 Each webpage has its own Page Object Model, which contains methods that can be used to test components of the webpage.
-Any test classes created for unit testing should be placed in the ‘unittesting’ package.
+Any test classes created for unit testing should be placed in the ‘unittesting' package.

 *Unit testing package picture.